-Council and Royal Life Saving Society Queensland have worked in partnership to deliver the Migrant Learn to Swim and Beach Safe Program to migrant residents of the Sunshine Coast.
+Council and Royal Life Saving Society Queensland have partnered to deliver the Migrant Learn to Swim and Beach Safe Program to migrant residents of the Sunshine Coast.

-Swimming lessons include mixed male and female classes and women’s only classes.
+Learn to swim sessions include mixed female and male classes and women’s only classes.

-Over seven weeks you will learn floating, basic swimming, wearing lifejackets, survival techniques and aquatic fitness.
+Over seven weeks floating, basic swimming, and survival techniques are taught.
 These are run by qualified Aquatic Centre staff.

 Learn about the ocean, rips, currents, and safe and unsafe swimming locations.
 These are run by Royal Life Saving Society Queensland lifeguards.

-Please email firstname.lastname@example.org if you would like to be placed on the waiting list.
+Please contact council to be placed on the waiting list.